csswizardry/csswizardry.github.com/_posts/2011-02-17-creating-a-pure-css-dropdown-menu.markdown

         display: block;
         padding: 5px;
         color: #fff;
-        background: #333;
+        background-color: #333;
         text-decoration: none;
     }
     .nav a:hover {
         color: #fff;
-        background: #6b0c36;
+        background-color: #6b0c36;
         text-decoration: underline;
     }

     /*--- DROPDOWN ---*/
     .nav ul {
-        background: #fff; /* Adding a background makes the dropdown work properly in IE7+.
+        background-color: #fff; /* Adding a background makes the dropdown work properly in IE7+.
 Make this as close to your page's background as possible (i.e. white page == white background). */
         background: rgba(255,255,255,0); /* But!
 Let's make the background fully transparent where we can, we don't actually want to see it if we can help it... */
         list-style: none;
         position: absolute;